 Starting college or transferring to a new college is certainly a stressful time, full of questions and uncertainty, but don’t worry, your New Student Orientation team is here to make the transition both easy and fun.
 Since we want you to come to your first day of classes confident, prepared, and relaxed, Manor offers a New Student Orientation for all new students prior to the start of the fall and spring semester each year.

-New Student Orientation in an on-campus event which provides you with important information on: student IDs and your ManorCard, Financial Aid, Student Portal and Email access, and tips on how to succeed in the classroom, and ways to get involved on campus.
+New Student Orientation in an on-campus event which provides you with important information on: Student ID’s, Financial Aid, Student Portal and Email access, tips on how to succeed in the classroom, and ways to get involved on campus.
 Additionally, you will meet student leaders and college administrators who will help you navigate the world of college…plus, there are free food and giveaways…every college student’s favorite thing!

 Frequently Asked Questions

-Do I have to attend Orientation?
+Do I have to attend New Student Orientation?

-What can I expect from Orientation?
+What can I expect from New Student Orientation?

 What should I bring with me?

-Please contact the Student Engagement Office at (215) 885-2360, extension 234.
+Please contact the Office of Student Engagement at email@example.com.